hnthinh2909/my-website/README.md

 * [Typed.js](https://github.com/mattboldt/typed.js/)
 * [fullPagejs](https://github.com/alvarotrigo/fullPage.js/)
 ## My Demo
-At the moment, I still not complete it yet (content and responsive) and this is is [myWebsite]()
+At the moment, I still not complete it yet (content and responsive).

-Recommend review with fullscreen of desktop from 16"
+Recommend review with fullscreen of desktop from 16".

+And this is is [myWebsite]()